Israeli cyberattack firm woos investors amid a human rights firestorm

 Peel declined to comment.
 In a statement sent to Fast Company, a Novalpina spokesperson said the company is a signatory to the UN Principles on Responsible Investing, and that “we also believe that NSO Group should be—and can be—operated in accordance with the United Nations Guiding Principles on Business and Human Rights.”

-Peel’s pledges regarding NSO raised fresh questions among human rights groups, including Amnesty International, whose own activists have been targeted by NSO’s spyware in the Middle East.
+Peel’s pledges regarding NSO raised fresh questions among human rights groups, including Amnesty International, whose own researchers have been targeted by NSO’s spyware in the Middle East.
 Peel also did not address the recent undercover spy operation, which attempted to ensnare two of Citizen Lab’s researchers.

-“Their claim to have undertaken due diligence is dubious because they didn’t bother to reach out to the one organization that’s done investigations into the abuse prior to the accusation,” Ron Diebert, director of Citizen Lab, tells Fast Company.
+“Their claim to have undertaken due diligence is dubious because they didn’t bother to reach out to the one organization that’s done investigations into the abuse prior to the acquisition,” Ron Deibert, director of Citizen Lab, tells Fast Company.
 “How do you undertake due diligence without communicating with the very organization that has produced numerous reports of abuse?”

 “Indeed, the only outreach [Citizen Lab] received was a clandestine, underhanded attempt to undermine our organization,” he adds, cautioning, “although we don’t know who was behind it.”